-What is a Rate Lock?
+What is a "rate lock period"?

 Other Interest Saving Strategies

-Lear Financial Group LLC.
+At Lear Financial Group LLC.